 Pink poppy bloom in the Wildflower Meadow

 After the meadow, at the top of the hill is the Daylily Gardens.
-One long bed has pastel shades while the other beds have a mix of apricot, orange, pink, purple, pink, red, yellow, and white.
+One long bed has pastel shades while the other beds have a mix of apricot, orange, pink, purple, red, white, and yellow.

 Path through the Daylily Gardens